-	- Lemons are forbidden from entering the disposal- on the contrary, they freshen it up.
+- Lemons should never be put in a disposal.
+On the contrary, they freshen it up.
 Just cut it up before you throw it in, or else just use the peel.

 If you don't have a garbage disposal, there are a lot of things that you can't put down the drain.
 And if you do have one, most of these apply, as well.

 - Fats, oils and greases: As aforementioned, they harden and clog drains.
 But in addition to that, they are terrible for the sewage systems, and can even cause sewage overflow.
 That is a threat to the environment.

 - Sauces or dairy products, for the same reason as fats.

 - Food scraps, or chunks of garbage: If you dn't have a disposal, food scraps are a bad thing to throw down the drain.

 - Coffee grounds: They will stick to the drains, causing them to clog.